Photo courtesy of Katie Palumbo

 (optionally) in place on the back of one of the speakers, making it very

-I recently upgraded to the Boss RC-50 Loop
+I decided to upgrade to the Boss RC-300 Loop

 This is the guitar synthesizer I control using

 the Carvin NS1 and Fender Strat.
 It's a Roland GR-33.
 Ever since I was a

 kid, I dreamed of owning a guitar synth someday.
 It's so fun to play a